canonical/spark-client-snap/docs/tutorial/t-spark-streaming.md

 Bravo!
 We were successful in processing streaming data with Charmed Spark solution.

-In the next section, we will learn to monitor the status of the job using Spark History Server and the Canonical Observability Stack.
+In the next section, we will learn how to monitor the status of the job using Spark History Server and the Canonical Observability Stack.